nl en

 How do I know if there is still budget available?

-We try to estimate as accurately as possible when the budget runs out.
-If the budget is (almost) exhausted, we will either display a notice with the scheme or close applications.
-As long as the scheme is open and no caution is listed with the scheme, you can assume there is still sufficient budget.
+We try to estimate as accurately as possible when the budget will be depleted.
+If the budget is (almost) depleted, we will announce this on the grant page or close the application window.

 Grant application